-- Reading and understanding Part 1 of Keeping Children Safe in Education 2021 (or Annex A as directed by the school senior leadership team) - Providing a safe environment for children and young people to learn and develop in our school setting, and:
+- Reading and understanding Part 1 of Keeping Children Safe in Education 2023 (or Annex A as directed by the school senior leadership team) - Providing a safe environment for children and young people to learn and develop in our school setting, and: - Identifying children and young people who are suffering or likely to suffer significant harm at the earliest opportunity and taking appropriate action with the aim of making sure they are kept safe both at home and in our school setting.

-The school leaders and governing body promote a whole school approach to safeguarding pupils, ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development with the best interests of the child at their heart.
+The school leaders and Trustees promote a whole school approach to safeguarding pupils, ensuring safeguarding and child protection are at the forefront and underpin all relevant aspects of process and policy development with the best interests of the child at their heart.
 There is a focus around ensuring the child's wishes and feelings are taken into account when determining what action should be taken following the raising of any safeguarding concern.